jywei02/jywei02.github.io/_pages/about.md

 ---
 <p>Hi there!
 Thanks for visiting my Page!
 You are visitor
   <span id="busuanzi_value_site_pv"></span>
-  to this page.
+  to this page.</p>
+<script src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>
 I’m a Master’s student in Mechanical Engineering at the University of Washington, Seattle.
-My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.</p>
+My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.
-<script src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>

 Under Review
 ------